AI-sandbox/GMMN-genotype-simulation/README.md

 The default output is the generated data.
 However, this can be changed in the config_users.txt.

 The name of the folder that is created for saving all the outputs is defined with the parameter PATH.
-If this field is empty the name of the folder is Results + date and hour of the day is executed.
+If this field is empty the name of the folder is Results + date and the hour of the day is executed.
-The variable save_data can be 1 (save data) or 0 (don't save data), and the variable Save_data_name is the name of the files + samples or labels, because the software saves two files, one for the samples and another for the labels.
+The variable save_data can be 1 (save data) or 0 (don't save data), and the variable Save_data_name is the name of the files + samples or labels because the software saves two files, one for the samples and another for the labels.

 The evaluation metrics and plots can also be saved.